Updated on 11/30/2020

 What Does a Therapist Do?

-Therapists primarily help clients, whether through in-person or online therapy, improve their mental health.
-Some of them work in research and consulting as well.
+Therapists primarily work together with clients, whether in-person or via online therapy, to remedy symptoms of their mental health.
+Some therapists, however, work in a clinical research or consulting setting.

 Here is a list of common services therapists can offer clients: